A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Background

-Computer experiments use complex mathematical models implemented in large computer codes to study real systems.
+Computer experiments are complex mathematical models implemented in large computer codes used by scientists and engineers to study real systems.
 In many situations, the potential for actual experimentation could be very limited.
-Scientists and engineers use complex computer simulations, or computer experiments, to study real systems.
-For example, a computational fluid dynamics simulation could be used to compare outflow rates of various sclera flap geometries in trabeculectomy \cite{tse}, mosquito population dynamics could be coupled with dengue transmission models to study urban dengue control \cite{ellis}, or a finite-volume radiation hydrodynamics model could be calibrated to a small physical data set, allowing exploration of input configurations for which experimental data is not available \cite{???}.
+For example, a computational fluid dynamics simulation could be used to compare outflow rates of various sclera flap geometries in trabeculectomy \cite{tse}, mosquito population dynamics could be coupled with dengue transmission models to study urban dengue control \cite{ellis}, or a finite-volume radiation hydrodynamics model could be calibrated to a small physical data set, allowing exploration of input configurations for which experimental data is not available \cite{holloway}.
 Often, a thorough exploration of the unknown simulation function or mean simulation function is wanted.
 However, the simulation is typically expensive enough that this exploration must be conducted very wisely.
 A seemingly high-quality solution is to evaluate the expensive simulation at several well-distributed data sites and then build an inexpensive approximation, or emulator, for the simulation.
 The accuracy of this emulator depends very strongly on the manner in which data is collected from the expensive function \cite{santner, fang, haaland2010}.